 Did you know that just as nerves become pinched in your back by the bones in your spine, the bones in your wrist may also compress nearby nerves giving rise to the symptoms of carpal tunnel syndrome?
-While many people seek treatment through surgical means, our Franklin chiropractor at Franklin Family Chiropractic has had success in treating carpel tunnel syndrome through non-invasive adjustments to the bones of the wrist.
+While many people seek treatment through surgical means, our Brentwood chiropractor at Franklin Family Chiropractic has had success in treating carpel tunnel syndrome through non-invasive adjustments to the bones of the wrist.

 With surgical procedures costing anywhere between $6,000 and $11,000 dollars and only resulting in full resolution of symptoms in less than 60% of the cases, many people are beginning to elect a more conservative approach to care.
 For these reasons, our doctors at Franklin Family Chiropractic have prepared this short article to provide you some general information about carpal tunnel and the alternative treatment solutions available.

-Carpal Tunnel in Franklin
+Carpal Tunnel in Brentwood

 Many people visit our clinic with complaints of wrist pain and questions regarding what exactly carpal tunnel syndrome feels like.
 Typically, as the median nerve is compressed due to swelling and bony misalignments of the wrist, patients begin to feel sensations of burning, pain, tingling, or swelling extending from the first to the third digit and the thumb.
 It is not uncommon for patients to report that they have recently noticed weakness throughout the affected hand or that picking up small objects isn’t as easy as usual.
 Occasionally people develop the feeling of swelling in their hand as the median nerve becomes compressed, even when no swelling is present.